1923 Bulgarian coup d'état: Background

 The Bulgarian army, defeated in World War I, was limited in size to 20,000 men by the Treaty of Neuilly-sur-Seine.
 A shadow of its former glory, the army retained weapons hidden away for better times.
-In 1919 a group of officers led by Generals Ivan Valkov and Velizar Lazarov – and joined by Kimon Georgiev and Damyan Velchev – formed the Military Union.
+In 1919 a group of officers led by Generals Ivan Valkov and Velizar Lazarov – and joined by Kimon Georgiev and Damyan Velchev – formed the Military League.
 This organization grew over the next couple of years to effectively command the army.

 After the war Aleksandar Stamboliyski was released from prison in an effort to quell the civil unrest against the wartime government and Tsar Ferdinand.
 The result had mixed success: Ferdinand abdicated in favor of his son, Boris III, and Stamboliyski became Prime Minister in 1919.
-His new agrarian government brought about reforms that, although may have been popular with the farmers who comprised over 80% of the population of Bulgaria (in 1920), were unpopular amongst the upper-middle class parties.
-Even more dangerous for Stamboliyski's government was that the armed forces was not allowed to nominate the Minister of Defence and had no representation in cabinet since the end of the war.
+His new agrarian government brought about reforms which, although popular with the farmers who comprised over 80% of the population of Bulgaria (in 1920), were unpopular amongst the upper-middle class parties.
+Even more dangerous for Stamboliyski's government was that the armed forces were not allowed to nominate the Minister of Defence and had no representation in cabinet since the end of the war.
 This meant that Stamboliyski's government had no support from the army.
-As the power of the Military Union grew the civilian government was in danger of being overthrown by an unloyal army.
+As the power of the Military League grew, the civilian government was in danger of being overthrown by the mostly disloyal army.

 To the dismay of opposition parties and Tsar Boris III, the BANU and Communist Party polled a combined total of 59% of the votes in the 1920 elections.
-The middle-class, business men and aristocrats worried for their interests that, for the first time, were being seriously challenged by the communists.
-As the agrarian government grew more and more autocratic.
-A group of political parties (the United People's Progressive Party, the Democratic Party, the Radical Democratic Party, and People's Alliance) ran together in the April 1923 elections as the Constitutional Bloc but only won 17 seats.
-Fraud and the newly effective first-past-the-post voting system were the culprits; although the BANU was still relatively popular amongst the countrymen.
-In 1922 after gaining the approval by a plebiscite, the government began trying and imprisoning leaders of opposition parties for their roles in previous wars.
+The middle-class, businessmen and aristocrats worried that their interests would be, for the first time, seriously challenged by the communists.
+As the agrarian government grew more and more autocratic, a group of political parties (the United People's Progressive Party, the Democratic Party, the Radical Democratic Party, and People's Alliance) ran together in the April 1923 parliamentary election as the Constitutional Bloc, but only won 17 seats.
+Fraud and the new voting system were the culprits, although the BANU was still relatively popular amongst the countrymen.
+In 1922, after gaining approval by a plebiscite, the government began trying and imprisoning leaders of opposition parties for their roles in previous wars.
 In the face of repression, several parties decided that the overthrow of the government was a necessity to their survival.

-Based in the Macedonian region of Bulgaria the nationalist and revolutionary Internal Macedonian Revolutionary Organization carried out attacks against Greece and the Kingdom of Yugoslavia in attempt to free the Bulgarian lands under Greek and Yugoslav rule.
-On March 23, 1923 Stamboliyski signed the Treaty of Niš pledging to suppress their activities.
-The organization, until now at peace with the government, now began plotting against it.
+Based in the Macedonian region of Bulgaria, the nationalist and revolutionary Internal Macedonian Revolutionary Organization carried out attacks against Greece and the Kingdom of Yugoslavia in attempt to free the Bulgarian lands under Greek and Yugoslav rule.
+On March 23, 1923, Stamboliyski signed the Treaty of Niš pledging to suppress their activities.
+The organization, until then at peace with the government, began plotting against it.

 Preparations

-Opposition parties met with leaders of the Military Union to prepare for the coup.
-The Military Union, wanting to give an appearance of legality to the ouster of Stamboliyski, needed a civilian government to hand over power to.
+Opposition parties met with leaders of the Military League to prepare for the coup.
+The Military League, wanting to give an appearance of legality to the ouster of Stamboliyski, needed a civilian government to hand over power to.